wuba/react-native-echarts/blog/2023-06-07-react-native-echarts-vs-victory-native-vs-react-native-chart-kit/index.md

 - Online Preview

-    Just like the ECharts library, **React Native ECharts** provides online preview and testing support.
+    Just like the ECharts library, **React Native ECharts** provides an online preview and testing support.
 You can directly copy the chart configuration to see how it renders in React Native.
-[Click here for online preview](https://wuba.github.io/react-native-echarts/zh-Hans/docs/expo-snacks/simple-line-chart)
+[Click here for an online preview](https://wuba.github.io/react-native-echarts/zh-Hans/docs/expo-snacks/simple-line-chart)

 - Multiterminal code

-    **React Native ECharts** also supports component reuse on the web, enabling cross-platform requirements and achieving code sharing across multiple platforms.
+    **React Native ECharts** also support component reuse on the web, enabling cross-platform requirements and achieving code sharing across multiple platforms.
 It effortlessly achieves code uniformity and ensures consistency of charts across different platforms, thus enhancing our development efficiency.
 - Support for two rendering modes

     **React Native ECharts** supports two rendering modes: Svg and Skia.
 It is implemented based on react-native-svg and react-native-skia. react-native-skia utilizes the Skia Graphics Library, which is a high-performance graphics rendering engine that provides faster drawing and rendering speeds.
 It is a boon for developers who want to experience Skia's capabilities.